 In 1987 when we started the Allan Bush Investment Team, we made it our standard to invest our clients’ money in securities that would produce what they needed to meet their goals, regardless of market ups and downs.
 In today’s economic environment, this continues to hold true.

 We started to consider a different way of thinking about investing that would be effective in any market cycle.
 We asked ourselves, “How can we create a strategy that would help even the most conservative investor help lock-in profits and get the income they require?”

 We often hear Allan discussing his now famous “Chicken, Rooster and Egg” analogy.
 In simple investment terms, chickens produce eggs, which you can think of as the income most Canadian investors need to live comfortably.
 If you were to buy roosters and needed income, you would have to sell the rooster to produce the required income regardless of the price.

-At the Bush-Henderson Investment Team, we want to buy chickens.
+At the Allan Bush Investment Team, we want to buy chickens.
 Here’s why: